Tax Guide for Home-Based Businesses

 - California Business Portal – Provides personalized business assistance, including quick start guides for starting and growing your business, and the California Business Navigator which provides custom information for your business regarding permits, licenses, and incentives.

-Internet sales, including sales made through Internet auction houses, are treated the same as sales made at retail stores or through other outlets, such as through sales representatives, over the telephone, or by mail order.
+Internet sales, including sales made through Internet auction houses, online shopping platforms, or your own website, are treated the same as sales made at retail stores or through other outlets, such as through sales representatives, over the telephone, or by mail order.

-For more information, please see publication 177, Internet Auction Sales and Purchases, or publication 109, Internet Sales.
+For more information, please see Publication 177, Internet Auction Sales and Purchases, Publication 109, Internet Sales, and our online guide, Tax Guide for Marketplace Facilitator Act.

-If you do not have a storefront and only sell products you buy from what is referred to as a Revenue and Taxation Code (RTC) section 6015 retailer (section 6015 retailer) – like Avon or Tupperware – you do not need a seller's permit.
+If you do not have a storefront and only sell products you buy from what is referred to as a Revenue and Taxation Code (RTC) section 6015 retailer (section 6015 retailer), then you do not need a seller's permit.

 Typically, section 6015 retailers include multi-level marketing retailers that solicit sales through a network of individual salespeople or representatives.
 Individuals who sell these products have "shows" or "parties" and sell merchandise at their own home, a customer's home, on the Internet, or through direct sales to friends and family.

-If you are an agent of a section 6015 retailer, that company will remit sales tax to the California Department of Tax and Fee Administration on your behalf.
+If you are an agent of a section 6015 retailer, that company will remit sales tax to CDTFA on your behalf.
 The section 6015 retailer is regarded as the retailer and collects the sales tax on the suggested retail sales price when they sell the items to you.

 Section 6015 retailers cannot accept resale certificates from you unless you hold a California Sales or Use Tax permit and sell the products through a storefront.
 A storefront does not include home-based businesses.